Puchaczov/Musoq/README.md

 ## Open to add new syntax features

 Do you think that SQL lacks some syntax that could simplify your work?
-Write this, I am open to implementations of features that sql does not have if they really prove their usefullnes.
+Write this, I am open to implementations of features that sql does not have if they can prove their usefullness.

 ## Roadmap